seatable/seatable-admin-docs/manual/config/dtable_web_settings.md

 # Whether allow user to delete its account
 ENABLE_DELETE_ACCOUNT = True

+# Enforce all users to use 2-factor-authentication.
+Default is 'False'.
+# Changing 'True' to 'False' will deactivate 2FA for all users (they could still activate it
+# in their personal settings).
+ENABLE_FORCE_2FA_TO_ALL_USERS = True

 # Whether to send email when a system admin adding a new member.
 Default is `True`.
 SEND_EMAIL_ON_ADDING_SYSTEM_MEMBER = True